Common Artist Questions Answered

 A: Depends on your definition of "everybody."
 If you're talking friends and family, they love whatever you do (and even if they didn't, they wouldn't tell you).
 Try this-- next time "everybody" starts gushing about your art, ask which pieces they'd like to buy and how they'd like to pay for them.
 Love means lots of different things to lots of different people, but in the art business, love means $$$.

-Most importantly, do your prices make sense?
+Another thing to consider is whether your prices make sense.
 Can you explain them to potential buyers in ways they can understand and appreciate?
 Are they comparable to those of artists who have similar career accomplishments, live in your area, and make art that's similar to yours?
-Increasing sales may simply be a matter of making your prices more reasonable.
+Increasing sales may simply be a matter of making your art more affordable to a wider range of potential buyers.

 Q: Should I buy mailing or email lists of galleries and then send out introductory information about my art?

 A: Mailing or email lists are almost always a waste of money-- and the art world's version of spam.
 You have no idea how these lists were assembled, what kinds of galleries or individuals are on them, what kinds of art they deal in, whether your art is even remotely right for them, etc. etc. etc. If you have no idea who your contacting, sending them your information is no different than walking up to a total stranger and asking them to look at or buy your art.
-Not only do galleries get these kinds of random inquiries from artists they've never heard of all the time, but they're also really good at spotting mail or email spam.
-You stand a far better chance of having your mailing end up in the trash or deleted from their email than you do of them opening it up and looking at it.
+Not only do galleries get these kinds of random communications from artists they've never heard of all the time, but they're also really good at spotting mail or email spam.
+You stand a far better chance of having your mailings end up in the trash or deleted than you do of them opening it up and looking at it.
+Best procedure is to research galleries you think might have interest in your art and contact them one by one.

 Q: I donated a painting to a charity auction and it sold really high.
 So I raised all my prices.
 Now I can't sell anything.
 What's the deal?

-Q: Is it best to let my art speak for itself?
+Q: Is it best to let my art speak for itself rather than say anything about it?

 A: Yes, but only if you make talking art.
-Otherwise, you have to speak (or write) for it-- provide basic information about it-- so that viewers can better understand and appreciate what you're doing.
+Otherwise, you have to speak (or write) for it-- provide basic information about it-- so that viewers can better understand, appreciate, and connect with what you're doing.
 Knowing something about art rather than nothing is like the difference between watching a play with actors dressed in street clothes in a bare room, and then watching the same play on a stage with actors in full costume and the stage fully set.
-The script is exactly the same in both cases, but your depth of appreciation, understanding and connection with the experience is far greater when you have access to more information about it than less... or none.
+The script is exactly the same in both cases, but your depth of appreciation, understanding and involvement with the experience is far greater when you have access to more information about it than less... or none.

 Q: Do I need to explain my art in terms of art history and talk about where it fits in?

 A: Not really.
 About the only time you get into that is when someone who understands art history asks.
-Most people don't know enough about art history to fill a thimble.
+Most people know very little about art history.
 And of the few who do know, most can figure out where your art fits in for themselves.
-What they want to hear is your story-- why you've dedicated your life to making art, how you've chosen to express yourself through your art, what you strive to communicate through your work, how you make your art, why it looks the way it does, what it represents, and how it conveys your commitment, beliefs, feelings, and opinions.
-A good honest story trumps an arcane disquisition on art history approximately 100% of the time.
+What they want to hear is your story-- why you've dedicated your life to making art, what inspires you, how you've chosen to express yourself through your art, what you strive to communicate through your work, how you make your art, why it looks the way it does, what it represents, and how it conveys your commitment, beliefs, feelings, and opinions.
+A good honest story beats an arcane disquisition on art history approximately 100% of the time.

 Q: Should I mention names of important artists who influenced me when I talk or write about my art?

 A: No. For example, if you say your art is influenced by Warhol, the attention is immediately off you and on Warhol.
-By invoking famous names, you leave yourself and your art open to being compared with those names, and whose going to win that battle?
+By invoking famous names, you leave yourself and your art open to being compared with those names, and who do you think is going to win that battle?
 Certainly not you.
 It's your art and you're the one who made it, so keep the focus on you.
-Let the critics drop names on your behalf; that's their job, not yours.
+Let the critics and knowledgeable people drop names on your behalf; that's their job, not yours.

 Q: My art professors tell me that the way to succeed as an artist is to "go forth and make art."
 Is that right?